-(c) Distinguishing Badges worn on left forearm.-
+(e) Distinguishing Badges worn on left forearm.-

-A $\frac{1}{2}$ inch is to be left clear between point of cuff or G.C.
-Badge (7 inches from bottom of sleeve when no cuff or G.C.
+A 1⁄2 inch is to be left clear between point of cuff or G.C.
+Badge (7 inches from bottom of sleeve when not on cuff or G.C.
 Badge), respectively.
-Where more than one Distinguishing Badge is worn a $\frac{1}{2}$ inch will be also left clear between each badge.
+Where more than one Distinguishing Badge is worn a 1⁄2 inch will be also left clear between each badge.

 (d) Artificers' Badges.-Artificers, if N.C.
-Officers, will wear the badge above their chevrons; if Marines, the badge will be worn 9 inches from top of right sleeve.
+Officers, will wear the badge above their chevrons; if Marines the badge will be worn 9 inches from top of right sleeve.